axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 .. note::

-   If :guilabel:`Statistics` is not visible in the |ivy| Portal menu, please ensure that the permission :bdg-ref-warning:`🔑AccessFullStatisticsList <AccessFullStatisticsList>` has been granted.
+   Grant permission :bdg-ref-warning:`🔑AccessFullStatisticsList <AccessFullStatisticsList>` to allow a user to see the full statistics list (:guilabel:`Statistics`) in the |ivy| Portal menu.

 .. hint::